UCL/bcss/README.md

 The software is provided in
 1. Stata, as program bcss (see folder "bcss")
-2. an R Shiny app available at https://kmcgrath.shinyapps.io/Rprograms/ (with source code in folder "R programs")
+2. an R Shiny app available at
+[Interactive charts at shimyapps](https://kmcgrath.shinyapps.io/Rprograms) (with source code in folder "R programs")